shasha-li/shasha-li.github.io/CV.md

 title: About me
 permalink: /CV/
 ---
 I obtained a Ph.D. degree in Economics and Finance from Bocconi University in Jan 2021.
-Previously, I got a Master in Economics from Peking University and an MFin from the University of Hong Kong.
+Previously, I got a Master in Economics from Peking University and a MFin from the University of Hong Kong.
 I hold Bachelors in Statistics and Mathematics from Xiamen University.
 <br>